Mark2797/voting_system/Project2/README.md

 Otherwise, the election will automatically exit the program as soon as the results are displayed (and for STV, once the audit file is outputted).

+#### Cleaning the System:
+To clean the system, run "make clean" within the src/ folder of the Project.
+This will clean all of the .o and .d files within src, making it portable to download/use on other devices.